Thank you for contacting

 Flags Increase in Phishing and Smishing Attacks

-The Internal Revenue Service and Treasury Department have identified a rise in email impersonation schemes as a major concern this year.
-In the 2026 “Dirty Dozen” tax scams list, the IRS highlighted phishing and smishing attacks as the most common threats affecting taxpayers and tax professionals.
+The Internal Revenue Service has identified a rise in email impersonation schemes as a major concern this year.
+In the 2026 "Dirty Dozen" tax scams list, the IRS placed phishing and smishing attacks at number one on the list of threats affecting taxpayers and tax professionals.

 Fraudulent IRS Emails Direct Users to Fake Websites